Hessian cuisine: Food

 Handkäse, a strong sour milk cheese, is associated with the Frankfurt area, where it is often served "mit Musik" ("with music")—a dressing of vinegar, onions and often a bit of caraway—the "music" referring to the flatulence brought about by the raw onions.

-Outside the Rhine-Main area, the north Hesse town of Kassel has its Ahle Wurst, an air-dried or smoked sausage; Speckkuchen, a bacon quiche; Weckewerk, a brawn sausage.
+Outside the Rhine-Main area, the north Hesse town of Kassel has its Ahle Wurst, an air-dried or smoked sausage; Speckkuchen, a bacon quiche; and Weckewerk, a brawn sausage.

 Sauces

 Another dish traditional to Frankfurt is Grüne Soße (or locally Grie Soß) (meaning green sauce).
-It's a mixture of herbs, eggs, oil, and vinegar—which might be served with boiled eggs, potatoes or meat.
+It is a mixture of herbs, eggs, oil, and vinegar—which might be served with boiled eggs, potatoes or meat.
 Kassel and northern Hesse are known to have their own variety of or special recipe for Grüne Soße, which is prepared with seven different chopped herbs, usually with sour cream, quark and/or yoghurt, and sliced boiled eggs.
 It differs in both appearance and taste.

 Duckefett is a simple sauce and a regional specialty in northern Hesse, particularly in Kassel.
 It is made of bacon, onions, sour cream, and occasionally cooked and condensed milk is added.
 As for side dishes, they are usually Duckefett potatoes, potato dumplings, served occasionally.
 Because of the low-cost ingredients Duckefett was long considered peasant food.